openebs/mayastor-docs/reference/snapshot.md

 3. Deleting a snapshot for a PVC

 :::note
-This version of Mayastor does not support creation of snapshot clones or creation volumes out of snapshots.
+The current version does not support creation of a clone or a new volume from a snapshot.
 :::

 ------------------